joshlevinson/Sample-WP2Markdown/Suite/user-security.md

 #### Lockout

  To prevent brute-force attacks from being successful, users are temporarily locked out if a wrong password is entered multiple times.
-The default lockout period is 24 hours, but this can vary from account to account.Â After the lockout period expires, the account is automatically unlocked, although Emarsys Technical Support can bypass the expiration period and unlock the account for you if required.
+The default lockout period is 24 hours, but this can vary from account to account.
+After the lockout period expires, the account is automatically unlocked, although Emarsys Technical Support can bypass the expiration period and unlock the account for you if required.

 ### Two-factor authentication